 I don't notes the names of the villages I pass, except Cháos.
 It look pretty neat though.
-Outside it, a stork i nesting in a tall, dead tree.
+Outside it, storks are nesting in a tall, dead tree.
 The landscape flattens out, and I find a highway for the next 150 kilometres.
 I goes around some mountains in a huge "S", and I don't feel I get anywhere.

 The road passes a lot of flat hills with olive trees or other farming, along with some larger cities.
 Some of the larger hills are worked into numerous terraces, made for olive trees.
 Others are covered in pine trees.
 The heater start flowering.
 It is huge plants, up to one meter high.
 Other hills have flowering broom.

 I pass a pass at 1070 meter, and start a long descent.
 Some areas have so many walled fields, although the houses are fairly modern.
 I'm ready for some more winding country road, and set a path over Póvoa de Lanhoso on EN 205.
 It is a great call, as it leads through some great looking landscape.

 But first, I have to pass the waste hills with burned pine trees.
 No wonder it have been a big fire, and I'm sure the patches with gum-trees help fueling the fires!
 Then I reach a rather populated area; scatted villages and small town.
 Many of the nice houses have large palms in their gardens, along with yucca and orange trees.
 Well, some a lemons.